emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does have watch lists. ✔️
 1. Site has some sorting options and gives homepage recommendations based on watched content. ✔️
-1. Site does have 4K content (videasy api). ⚠️
+1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
 1. Site works well, but doesn't look too great on mobile. ⚠️

 ***
-## Mokmobi
+## Mapple.tv
 ### Score: 19/24
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
+1. Finds streams consistently for both new and old content. ✔️
-1. Has 13 servers, but does not auto-switch if ones fails. ⚠️
+1. Has 9 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
+1. Site does have episode auto-next (server 1). ✔️
-1. UI is nice, feels modern and vibrant. ✔️
+1. Very nice UI, looks modern, search works well. ✔️
 1. Has built in subs for most content. ✔️
-1. Has movies, shows and anime. ✔️
+1. It has movies, shows and anime. ✔️
-1. Site does have watchlists. ✔️
+1. Site has watchlists when you signup. ✔️
-1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
+1. Has decent content sorting, but more discoverability options could be added. ⚠️
-1. Site does have 4K content (videasy api). ⚠️
+1. Site is difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
+1. Site works well, but doesn't look too great on mobile. ⚠️

 ***
-## Lekuluent
+## NetPlay
 ### Score: 19/24
-1. Streams load very fast. ✔️
+1. Some servers load fast, but main has issues sometimes. ⚠️
-1. Content is 1080p and can be changed lower. ✔️
+1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
+1. Finds streams consistently for both new and old content. ✔️
-1. Has 4 servers but does not auto switch if one fails.⚠️
+1. Has 14 english and 4 non eng servers and it does auto-switch if ones fails. ✔️
-1. Site does not have episode auto-next. ❌
+1. Site does have episode auto-next. ✔️
-1. Sites UI is good, feels very moderns, show search results as you type. ✔️
+1. Sites player is nice, but overall site UI could be improved. ⚠️
-1. Allows adding + searching your own subtitles. ✔️
+1. Has built in subs for most content + allows adjustments or adding own. ✔️
-1. Has movies, shows and anime. ✔️
+1. It has movies, shows and anime. ✔️
-1. Site has watch list + favorites when you signup. ✔️
+1. Has history and watchlist. ✔️
-1. Site has good sorting option + a entire recommendation voting system. ✔️
+1. Has decent sorting options, but more discoverability options would be nice. ⚠️
-1. Site does not have 4K content. ❌
+1. Site is difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️

 ***